-As part of their clinical training at the Family Therapy Center, MFT students will use the case management software program, Titanium (to be launched in 2019), as well as clinic recording equipment, which is operated via the software, iVMSC 4200.
+As part of their clinical training at the Family Therapy Center, MFT students will use the case management software program, Titanium (to be launched in AY 2019-2020), as well as clinic recording equipment, which is operated via the software, iVMS-4200.
 Information about the use of these software packages, and any associated equipment, is available in the policies and procedures manual for the Family Therapy Center.
-Students also receive training in the use of Titanium and the clinic recording system during their first semester in practicum.
-Finally, the Family Therapy Center provides clinicallyC active students will access to internetC connected computers, which also provide access to Office software and basic statistical software (e.g., SPSS).
+Students also receive technical training in the use of Titanium and the clinic recording system during their first semester in practicum.
+Finally, the Family Therapy Center provides clinically active students will access to internet-connected computers, which also provide access to Office software, Titanium, and printers.